-The formally recognized corridor of the Nez Perce National Historic Trail is located on a northwest-southeast diagonal west of parcel MTM 105431-FA.
-Stipulations CR 16-1 and LN 14-2 would be applied.
+The formally recognized corridor of the Nez Perce National Historic Trail is located on a northwest-southeast diagonal between parcel MTM 105431-FB west of the corridor and MTM 105431-FE and MTM 105431-FA, east of the corridor.
+Stipulation CR 16-1 would be applied.
 The topography of the area tends to preclude visual impacts to the NPNHT from development activities on these parcels.